Pesin theory for transcendental maps and applications: Introduction

 \section{Introduction}

 In the setting of smooth dynamical systems, {\em hyperbolic dynamical systems} play a distinguished role, since they are the easiest to study and exhibit the simplest possible behaviour.
 Indeed, hyperbolic dynamics are characterized by the presence of expanding and contracting directions for the derivative at every point, which provides strong local, semilocal or even global information about the dynamics.
 However, the assumption of hyperbolicity is quite restrictive.

-A weaker (and hence, more general) form of hyperbolicity, known as {\em non-uniform hyperbolicity}, was initially developed by Yasha Pesin in his seminal work \cite{Pesin76, Pesin77}.
+A weaker (and hence, more general) form of hyperbolicity, known as {\em non-uniform hyperbolicity}, was initially developed by Yakov Pesin in his seminal work \cite{Pesin76, Pesin77}.
 Since then, Pesin's approach to hyperbolicity, also known as {\em Pesin theory}, has been extended, generalized and refined in numerous articles and research books (see e.g. \cite{Pollicott}, \cite[Supplement]{KatokHasselblat}, \cite{BarreiraPesin}).
 Although results apply to both discrete and continuous dynamical systems, in this paper we focus on the discrete ones.

 Roughly speaking, Pesin studied originally $ \mathcal{C}^1 $-diffeomorphisms on compact smooth Riemannian manifolds.
 Under the assumption that such a map is measure-preserving and ergodic, and no Lyapunov exponent vanishes except on a set of zero measure, the forward and backwards contraction or expansion around almost every point is controlled asymptotically by the Lyapunov exponents.
+Applications of this theory include periodic points, homoclinic points, and stable manifold theory \cite[Part II]{Pollicott}.